DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Method

 Like $\alpha$, $\beta$ is learned through training.
 Similar to PAM, during the extraction of channel features in CAM, the final feature for each channel is generated as a weighted sum of all channels and original features, thus endowing CAM with powerful channel feature extraction capabilities.

 \textbf{DA (Dual Attention Module)}: As shown in the Figure\ref{Fig_DA}, we present the architecture of the Dual Attention Block (DA-Block).
 This architecture merges the robust position feature extraction capabilities of the Positional Attention Module (PAM) with the channel feature extraction strengths of the Channel Attention Module (CAM).
 Furthermore, when coupled with the nuances of traditional convolutional methodologies, the DA-Block emerges with superior feature extraction capabilities.
-DA-Block consists of two layers, the first one is dominated by PAM and the second one is dominated by CAM.
-The first layer first takes the input features and performs one convolution to scale the number of channels by one-sixteenth to get $\alpha ^{1} $, which can help the PAM block extract the features more easily, and then after one feature extraction of the PAM block and one ordinary convolution to get $\hat{\alpha ^{1} } $
+DA-Block consists of two components, the first one is dominated by PAM and the second one is dominated by CAM.
+The first component takes the input features and performs one convolution to scale the number of channels by one-sixteenth to get $\alpha ^{1} $.
+This simplifies feature extraction by PAM; following a PAM feature extraction and another convolution, $\hat{\alpha ^{1} } $ is obtained.

-The other layer is the same, with the only difference being that the PAM block is replaced with a CAM with the following formula:
+The other component is the same, with the only difference being that the PAM block is replaced with a CAM with the following formula:

 After extracting $\hat{\alpha ^{1} } $ and $\hat{\alpha ^{2} } $ from the two layers of attention, the output is obtained by aggregating and summing the two layers of attention and recovering the number of channels in one convolution.